waransaravanan/saravanan/incidenttracker/README.md

 ### **For End Users**
 1. **Report an Issue**: Navigate to the chat interface and describe your IT problem
 2. **Follow Guided Flow**: Use buttons to respond to yes/no questions
-3. **Review Suggestions**: Get AI-powered solutions or existing knowledge base matches
+3. **Review Suggestions**: Get built-in rule-based solutions or existing knowledge base matches
 4. **Track Progress**: Monitor ticket status through the dashboard

 ### **For Support Teams**